SAGSA/SystemInfo/README.md

 # Very fast get system information on a local or remote computer
 This module contains PowerShell function Get-SystemInfo that gets  system information via WMI.
 ## Description
 The function uses multithreading.
-Multithreading is implemented through powershell runspace and WMI Job
+Multithreading is implemented through powershell runspace and PsJob

+Function allows you to use protocols DCOM or WSMAN

 The function allows you to quickly get the system information of a large number of computers on the network